sonos/torch-to-nnef/examples/speech_enhancement/dpdfnet/README.md

   a loop.
 For the streaming alternative that lets tract's pulse declutter compile a `model.run(audio_buffer) -> clean_buffer` call and buffer state internally, see `export_pulse.py` + `wav-cleaner-pulse/` below.
+- **Pulse export is mask-only and an approximation of the full model.**
+  `export_pulse.py` drops the `df_op` deep-filter head and swaps `center=True` STFT/iSTFT for `center=False` (tract pulse can't pulse a `reflect` pad).
+DPRNN variants additionally front-pad one hop and drop the `conv_lookahead` shift (pure causal).
+The pulsed graph is validated **bit-exact against its own batched run** (modulo a fixed algorithmic delay), i.e. pulsification is faithful; it is not bit-identical to the per-frame `export.py` artifact.
+- **DPRNN pulse needs an unreleased tract.** The Scan-body and `MultiBroadcastTo` pulsification fixes are on tract main, but the pulse `Delay`-name dedup (a Concat fed by two differently-delayed pulse paths) is not upstream yet.
+Until it lands and `wav-cleaner-pulse` is repinned, DPRNN streaming needs a tract build carrying that fix.
+Also note the recorded `pulse.delay` property under-reports the true delay, so the `wav-cleaner-pulse` warm-up drain leaves a small fixed output latency offset (correct audio, shifted in time).

 ## Files